March on Washington: Planning and organization

 Mobilization and logistics were administered by Rustin, a civil rights veteran and organizer of the 1947 Journey of Reconciliation, the first of the Freedom Rides to test the Supreme Court ruling that banned racial discrimination in interstate travel.
-Rustin was a long-time associate of both Randolph and Dr. King.
+Rustin was a long-time associate of both Randolph and King.
 With Randolph concentrating on building the march's political coalition, Rustin built and led the team of two hundred activists and organizers who publicized the march and recruited the marchers, coordinated the buses and trains, provided the marshals, and set up and administered all of the logistic details of a mass march in the nation's capital.
-During the days leading up to the march, these 200 volunteers used the ballroom of Washington DC radio station WUST as their operations headquarters.
+During the days leading up to the march, these 200 volunteers used the ballroom of Washington, D.C., radio station WUST as their operations headquarters.

 The march was not universally supported among civil rights activists.
 Some, including Rustin (who assembled 4,000 volunteer marshals from New York), were concerned that it might turn violent, which could undermine pending legislation and damage the international image of the movement.
 The march was condemned by Malcolm X, spokesperson for the Nation of Islam, who termed it the "farce on Washington".

 March organizers disagreed about the purpose of the march.
 The NAACP and Urban League saw it as a gesture of support for the civil rights bill that had been introduced by the Kennedy Administration.
 Randolph, King, and the Southern Christian Leadership Conference (SCLC) believed it could raise both civil rights and economic issues to national attention beyond the Kennedy bill.
 CORE and SNCC believed the march could challenge and condemn the Kennedy administration's inaction and lack of support for civil rights for African Americans.

 Despite their disagreements, the group came together on a set of goals: